 Their education is divided into four such as preschool, comprehensive school, upper secondary school, and higher education.
 It has a gross domestic product of $538 billion, and a population of 10.1 million people.

 This country is one of the most advanced nations in terms of technology.
-It is located in the Eastern part of Asia and made up of four basic islands.
+It is located in the Eastern part of Asia and is made up of four basic islands.
 Japan is surrounded by mountains and big wooded areas, and people in this country have a unique lifestyle.

 Their education has elementary, secondary, and tertiary education.
 In Japan, education is mandatory at these two levels – elementary and secondary.
 It has a gross domestic product of $4.9 trillion, and a population of 126.8 million people.

-It is located along Western Europe and the country is coastal lowland with windmills.
+It is located along with Western Europe and the country is coastal lowland with windmills.
 It has three major rivers such as Meuse, Schelde, and Rhine, and also bounded along with two other countries such as Belgium and Germany.